MicrosoftDocs/CortanaSkillsKit/docs/skills/pub-default-settings.md

     * `Client ID for third-party services`: The application ID of your bot.

-        If you use a Microsoft service, the you get your application ID on the [Microsoft Application Registration Portal](https://apps.dev.microsoft.com/#/appList) page.
+        If you use a Microsoft service, the you get your application ID on the [App Registration portal](https://ms.portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) page.
 Click the name of your BotFramework bot, listed under the **My Applications** section.

     * `Space-separated list of scopes`: The list of scopes, separated by spaces.
     * `Authorization URL`: The authorization URL of your OAuth 2.0 provider.